Strengths-Based Coaching and Workshops

 1. CliftonStrengths Assessment

-Each participant will take the online CliftonStrengths assessment.
+Each participant takes the online CliftonStrengths assessment.
 They will then receive a full report of the 34 themes that explain how people work.
-We will complete a one-hour debrief to review their top five strengths so that they can “name and claim” their strengths.
+We complete a one-hour debrief to review their top five strengths so that they can “name and claim” their strengths.
 When individuals use their top five strengths daily, they are more engaged and more productive.
 Read more about why we use CliftonStrengths.